What is an NCP?

 Modification of Child Support Orders

-The noncustodial parent can request that the DCSS review his/her case for modification.
+The noncustodial parent can request that the DCSS review their case for modification.
 The amount of the child support order may be modified by increasing or decreasing the order or by requiring the noncustodial parent to provide health insurance for the child(ren).
 Based on financial and other information that both the custodial parent and noncustodial parent must provide, the DCSS will determine if a modification for a higher or lower amount is justified.
 Both parents will be informed of the DCSS's decision.

 Failure to Pay Child Support